Thales-arias/Congresso_IBAP_2025/README.md

 Hello!

-This project aims to share the references, R scripts, and outputs generated in R used in the preparation of two posters presented at the 12th Brazilian Congress of Psychological Assessment (CBPA):
+This project aims to share the references, R scripts, and outputs used in the preparation of two posters presented at the 12th Brazilian Congress of Psychological Assessment (CBPA):

-"Psychometric evidence of the Affect Scale in students from a Federal University in Ceará."
+Psychometric evidence of the Affect Scale among students at a Federal University in Ceará.

-"Measurement invariance of the Teaching Work Context Scale across Basic Education levels."
+Measurement invariance of the Teaching Work Context Scale across Basic Education levels.

-All materials available here are meant to contribute to a open, replicable, and auditable science!
+All materials available here are intended to promote open, replicable, and auditable science.

 Feel free to explore the files!

-If you have any questions or suggestions, just send an email to: thalesaraujodias@gmail.com :)
+If you have any questions or suggestions, send an email to: thalesaraujodias@gmail.com :)